 Certificate program outcomes include the enhanced capability to:

-- Think critically about teaching and learning
+- Think critically about teaching

 - Streamline course design to align outcomes, assessment and instruction